It all started when…

 This passage in Andy Kirkpatrick's book, Psycho Vertical, inspired me to not only start my own business but completely change my outlook on life and has influenced many of the major decisions I have made.
 So I want to thank Andy for his inspiration and share my story in the hope that others will also find inspiration to put aside their fears and follow their dreams, no matter how daunting the task ahead may seem.
 Don't live with the regret of what could have been.

 I read Andy's inspiring story at a cross roads in my life.
-I was falling in love with my partner and fantasising about what kind of a future we were going to have, but I was unhappy in career that was going nowhere, and suffering terrible back pain from sitting in front of a computer all day.
+I was falling in love with my partner and fantasising about what kind of a future we were going to have, but I was unhappy in a career that was going nowhere, and suffering terrible back pain from sitting in front of a computer all day.
 If I was going to have the future I was dreaming of, then I was going to need to make a change.

 I had always dreamt of starting my own business, but the fear of the unknown had held me back, until I read this powerful passage from Andy's book, Psycho Vertical.
 I was immediately inspired to take action and enrolled onto a Yoga Teacher Training program.